jacksund/simmate/docs/full_guides/open_collective/how_to_participate_and_earn.md

-# The Simmate Open Collective
+# How to Participate & Earn

 this is a placeholder